-The ownership, access, use, and dissemination of PLATO raw and calibrated data and of information, data, and intellectual property produced by the analysis of data shall be governed by Chapter III, Sections II and III of the Rules on Information, Data and Intellectual Property, ESA/C/CLV/Rules 5 (Final), as adopted by the ESA Council Resolution on the Rules concerning Information, Data and Intellectual Property, ESA/C/CLV/Res.
+The ownership, access, use, and dissemination of PLATO raw and calibrated data and of information, data, and intellectual property produced by the analysis of data is governed by Chapter III, Sections II and III of the Rules on Information, Data and Intellectual Property, ESA/C/CLV/Rules 5 (Final), as adopted by the ESA Council Resolution on the Rules concerning Information, Data and Intellectual Property, ESA/C/CLV/Res.
 4 (Final).

-The SOC will generate the Level-0 and Level-1 products for all PLATO observed targets, including the Guest Observer (GO) programme observations.
+Level-0 and Level-1 products for all PLATO observed targets, including the Guest Observer (GO) programme observations will be generated by the SOC.